WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Web/WM03/README.md

         -->
 ```

 This is a case of magic hashes, which take advantage of a loose equivalency check.
 That is, in PHP, the `$hash` value of `0e747135815419029880333118591372` will be interpreted as an integer, specifically 0 to the power of 747135815419029880333118591372 when being compared with `==` instead of `===`.
-The `===` would require strict string equivalency, but since the function uses `==`, our goal is to produce another hash that begins with `0e` and only contains digits thereafter.
+The `===` would require strict string equivalency, but since the function uses `==`, our goal is to produce another hash that begins with `0e` and only contains digits thereafter, so that both hashes will be equal to 0 when compared via `==` and the function will evaluate to true, returning the flag.

 We can write a python script to find such a password for us.
 We'll have to use the provided salt and append characters to it until we find a string that produces a magic hash via the `md5` function.